khamidou/lptrace/README.md

 what functions a Python program is running.
 It's particularly useful to debug weird issues on production.

-For example, let's debugging a non-trivial program, the Python SimpleHTTPServer.
+For example, let's debug a non-trivial program, the Python SimpleHTTPServer.
 First, let's run the server:

 ```